TS-CUBED/haemoFoam/docs/Readme.md

 4.  groovyBC is part of the "Swiss Army Knife for Foam" (swak4Foam) toolkit, which I recommend.

-5. I will need to address this in an upcoming refactoring, but at the moment, I have decided to just leave it as is.

 6.  could be extended to multiple inlets